 - Keep raw and cooked foods separate in the fridge.

 - Keep cooked food on a higher shelf than raw meat or chicken.
-This will prevent chicken juices from dripping onto food that is ready to eat)
+This will prevent raw meat and chicken juices from dripping onto food that is ready-to-eat.

-- Cool hot foods for up to 30 minutes before refrigerating to prevent raising the temperature of stored food.
-Cool hot food in small portions to help it cool more quickly, then refrigerate in a covered container.
+- Cool hot foods for up to 30 minutes in room temperature before refrigerating to prevent raising the temperature in the fridge.

-- Never leave food at room temperature for more than 2 hours.
+- Don’t leave food at room temperature for more than 2 hours.

 - Keep your fridge clean, and don't overfill it.
-This can prevent cold air circulating and mean some food isn't kept cool.
+This can prevent cold air from circulating properly, which can affect the temperature of food inside the fridge.

-- When eating outdoors keep chilled foods (like salads) in a chilly bag or bin with ice blocks until needed.
+- When eating outdoors keep chilled foods (like salads) in a chilly bag or bin with ice packs until needed.

 - Keep a chilly bag or bin in your car to transport chilled or frozen foods, and transfer these to the fridge or freezer as soon as you get home.
-Use an ice pack if you have long travel times after shopping or won’t be going home straight away.
+Use ice packs if you have long travel times after shopping or won’t be going home straight away.

 As well as the 3 Cs, we’ve got other tips to help you make sure your food is safe (it won’t make you sick) and suitable (the ingredients and condition are what you expect them to be).